 Students continue to develop skills in reading short passages, writing well-organized paragraphs, developing vocabulary and grammar skills, and speaking and listening.
 Emphasis is on the topics of education, family, culture, leisure activities, filling out applications and participating in interviews.
 Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.
 Mandatory P/NC grading.
-Credits depend upon student entry into program.

-Students continue to develop skills in reading short passages, writing well-organized paragraphs, developing vocabulary and grammar, and listening and speaking.
+ESL Level 3C: Evening Program (5) Students continue to develop skills in reading short passages, writing well-organized paragraphs, developing vocabulary and grammar, and listening and speaking.
 Topics include education, accidents, injuries, emergencies, and personal, career and educational goals.
 Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.
 Mandatory P/NC grading.
-Credits depend upon student entry into program.

-This level emphasizes more complex listening and speaking activities within job, life-skill and social situations.
+Listening and Speaking in English 3 (5) This level emphasizes more complex listening and speaking activities within job, life-skill and social situations.
 Students acquire basic conversational skills and speak clearly enough to be understood by others.
 Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.
 Mandatory P/NC grading.